original to The Matt Gonzalez Reader, May 29, 2019

 A student of his at SOSC, Sarah Burns, recalled that one of her teachers in a Life Drawing class there “was Jim Muhs who had a zen approach – he wanted us to be convinced our brush and ink were actually on the flesh of the model and would travel over and around it.
 His paintings were large and distorted but interesting.”
 Sarah Burns “Way Back Machine”, September 16, 2011. https://sarahfburns.com/tag/ink-wash/

 At the time of his death, Muhs was living in Poway, California.
-This is a later drawing by Muhs (not from his Firehaus days) posted by his wife Diana Muhs to her facebook page in 2009:
+The drawing (below left) is a later drawing by Muhs (not from his Firehaus days) posted by his wife Diana Muhs to her facebook page in 2009.
+The image below, right is undated (with a large seven inch tear in the bottom right area).
+Jim Muhs’s name is printed on the reverse of the frame, hence the attribution.

 11 — The information about Julio Ramos comes from Terry St. John, Jack Farley, Ico Romero, and the archives of California College of the Arts.
 Social Security information indicates that Ramos was born December 21, 1936 and died January 22, 2009.